 234 Museum Drive, Los Angeles, CA 90065

-Highlights From the Southwest Museum Collection, an exhibition featuring selected ceramics and archeological artifacts, is on view in the upper- and lower-level lobbies.
-The ethnobotanical garden overlooking the Arroyo Seco, featuring native California plants, is also open for the public's enjoyment.
+Highlights From the Southwest Museum Collection, an exhibition featuring selected ceramics and archeological artifacts, is on view in the lower-level lobby.
+The community garden overlooking the Arroyo Seco, featuring native California plants, is also open for the public's enjoyment.

 Quarterly behind-the-scenes tours and lectures are available.
 Space is limited and reservations required.

 - December 14: Preview of Floral Journey: Native North American Beadwork, a talk by Paige Bardolph, Assistant Curator

 Access to the Braun Research Library is available to researchers by appointment.
 Research appointments are available Mondays, Thursdays, and Fridays, 10:00 a.m. to 4:00 p.m. (holidays excluded), with some limited hours available on Wednesdays.
 Please call 323.221.2164, ext.
 255. See Braun Research Library for more information

 Map and directions

 A prominent work of art in the Mt.
 Washington neighborhood is local artist Daniel Cervantes’ mural, painted in 2004 on an existing retaining wall located on Marmion Way.
 Cervantes worked with the Autry’s Education Department staff and the local American Indian community to create a visual history of Native peoples in the mural.
 In the ensuing years, the mural has needed ongoing care and periodic restoration.

 Recent graffiti, wear and tear and moisture intrusion from the backside of the retaining wall had once again marred the mural.
 But at the Autry’s request, the mural has just been restored again and is now back in all its vibrant color.